 I wrote recently about how excited I was for the Shenmue collection remaster and got into quite a bit of detail around the game.
 Well I’m now at a point after downloading it days in advance just in case it was released early, and then being insanely impatient around the time it took to just be released on time.
-Having now played it I wanted to touch how it holds up versus my nostalgia and also advances in the way games have progressed in the last decade and a half.
+Having now played it I wanted to touch on how it holds up versus my nostalgia and also advances in the way games have progressed in the last decade and a half.

 Graphics-wise it looks exactly the same as I remember it, now I will accept that my memory is definitely clouded by my love for the game so I’ve checked older videos from the Dreamcast and it’s definitely been cleaned up a decent amount but it still looks nice.
 The level of detail and the scenery are still pretty good even now, though obviously, it’s not going to compare to something more modern which can fully make use of the latest innovations in technology.